sriramcu/college_attendance/README.md

    values cannot be changed except via the admin site, or deleting the db and starting from step 1.
 <br><br>
-6. Now navigate to 'Change Time table' and enter your time table.
+6. Now navigate to 'Change **Time table**' and enter your time table.
 Please note that you can only enter a maximum of 6 classes per day.
 Hit the submit button when completed.
 <br><br>
 7. Go to 'view time table' to verify the time table entered in the database, in a read-only format.
 <br><br>
-8. You may now enter the attendance per day by clicking on the 'Modify Attendance' link.
+8. You may now **enter the attendance per day** by clicking on the 'Modify Attendance' link.
 The default date selected is the most recent working day for which attendance hasn't been entered.
 <br><br>